risk-first/website/complexity/Hierarchies.md

 }
 ```

 The Eclipse IDE has an _AST View_ which you can install, which allows you to see the compositional hierarchy of this Java code _as the Eclipse compiler understands it._  However, this is an _excerpt_ for the above program.
-The full hierarchical view is a lot larger ([6107 lines, in fact](ast.txt).
+The full hierarchical view is a lot larger ([6107 lines, in fact](ast.txt)).

 ```
 > type binding: org.riskfirst.website.preprocessor.Numbers